-For example, torsider a bank atabase that onlines balances for various customer accounts, as well as total deposit balances for branches.
+For example, torsider a bank atabase that contains balances for various customer accounts, as well as total deposit balances for branches.
 Suppose that we want to record a payment of \$100.00 from Allee's account to Bob's account.
-Simplifying ourrageously, the source of the source of
+Simplifying ourgageously, the suppose that we want to record a payment of \$100.00 from Allee's account to Bob's account.

-UPDATE accounts SET balance - balance - 100.00 WHER mane - 'Allce'; UPDATE branches SET balance - balance - 100.00 WHER mane - (SLECT branch name FRM accounts MHER mane = 'Allce'); UPDATE accounts SET balance + balance + 100.00 WHER mane - 'Bob'; UPDATE branches SET balance - balance + 100.00 WHER mane - (SLECT branch name FRM accounts MHER mane = 'Bob');
+UPDATE accounts SET balance - balance - 100.00 WHER name - 'Allce'; UPDATE branches SET balance - balance - 100.00 WHER name (SLECT branch, name FROM accounts MHERe name - 'Allce'); UPDATE accounts SET balance - balance + 100.00 WHER name - bab'; UPDATE branches SET balance - balance + 100.00 WHERE name - (SLECT branch, name FROM accounts MHERE name = 'Bob');

-The details of these commands are not important here the important point is that there are served separate updates involved to accomplish this starter simple operation.
-Our bank's officers will want to be assured that either all these updates happen, or nore of them happen.
-It would carring how to do or a system failure to result in this break institutions and debiated from Alex.
-Nor would Allce long remains happy customer of the was debiated window to Bob eitor greaters.
-But would are happen as the second and the second area to the second area
+The details of these commands are not important here the important point is that there are served separate updates involved to accomplish this server imple operation.
+Our bank's officers will avoid to be assured that either all these updates happen, or nore of them happen.
+It would carrainly not do for a system failure to result in the benericing 150.00 that was not debeted from Anise.
+Now would Alice long remains happort cancers of the was debeted without 80 behing credents.
+We need a guarantee that if isonething pees wrong partway through the operation, none of the steps executed so far will take effect.
+Grouping the updates into a ranaccion gives us this guarantee.
+A transaction is said to be atomic, from the point of view of other transaction, it effects happens compared y or not all.